Nifty Oct futures trade at premium

-RIL, Infosys and Dr. Reddy's were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries, HCL Tech and Infosys were the top traded individual stock futures contracts in F&O segment of NSE.

 The October 2020 F&O contracts will expire on 29 October 2020.